rbanffy/testable_appengine/README.md

 Why?
 ----

-Being unable to properly unit-test my App Engine applications has been a major annoyance for me and a big turn-off for the platform.
-With these in place, running tests is as trivial as running nose.
-This tree was extracted from a larger project that makes use of it.
+The difficulty of properly testing Python applications written for the Google App Engine platform was always a problem to me.
+I always wanted something that would be comfortable to use, "pythonic" and that didn't depend on changes to the application you are trying to test, much less forcing you to deploy your tests to the production environment.
+I am also very fond of "convention over configuration" and wanted something that would make it easy to build upon rather than something that requires figuring out documentation written by insanely smart people for insanely smart people.
+With testable_appengine in place, running tests is as trivial as running `nosetests` with no additional plugins.
+This tree was extracted from a larger project that makes use of it and further evolved on its own, with the enhancements ported back.

 Setting up your development environment
 ---------------------------------------